jkhhuse/Adrager/README.md

 # Adrager

-This project is rewrite [Luy-dragger](https://github.com/Foveluy/Luy-dragger) by Angular, and create for learn drag and drop.
+This project is rewrite [Luy-dragger](https://github.com/Foveluy/Luy-dragger) use Angular, and created for learn drag and drop.

 ## Development server